 In several previous posts (this one, too), we’ve addressed the issue of the employee engagement survey which, once completed, disappears into a black hole, never to be referenced again.
 At least that’s how it may feel from the employees’ perspective, if the last time they hear about a survey is when they are asked to complete it.
 Not sharing employee engagement survey results may result in employees questioning, "is the survey being taken seriously or was it just a formality?" or, "why bother filling it out next time if the information doesn’t go anywhere?" or even, "Why am I being kept out of the loop; were the results really that bad?"
-Failure to share results can erode trust and open communication, the very thing the survey was intended to encourage.
+Failure to share results can erode trust and open communication, the very things the survey was intended to encourage—as well as the participation rate in subsequent surveys.

 Employee engagement surveys are often described as “listening” programs in HR circles, meaning that surveys are intended to allow employees to communicate with management.
 If that is the case, failure to acknowledge that a survey was conducted sends the opposite message: “We aren’t listening; we don’t hear you.”